fieldtrip/website/reference/data2bids.md

  In case any of these values is specified as empty (i.e. []) or as nan, it will be written to the tsv file as 'n/a'.

- In case cfg.dataset points to a NIFTI file, or in case you pass a preprocessed MRI as input data structure, you can specify cfg.mri.dicomfile to read the detailed MR scanner and sequence details from the DICOM file.
+ In case cfg.dataset points to a NIfTI file, or in case you pass a preprocessed MRI as input data structure, you can specify cfg.mri.dicomfile to read the detailed MR scanner and sequence details from the DICOM file.
 This will be used to fill in the details of the corresponding JSON file.